mims-harvard/MedTok/README.md

 ## 🛠️ How to use MedTok?

 We provide two ways to use MedTok.

-One is using this codebase to run inference script to get all tokens, the other is accessing MedTok by [MedTok](add links).
+One is using this codebase to run inference script to get all tokens and corresponding embeddings.
+The embeddings are also available at [MedTok](add_links).

 ```bash
 python inference.py
 ```
 or

+The other is accessing MedTok by [MedTok](add_links).
 ```bash
 from transformers import AutoTokenizer
 tokenizer = AutoTokenizer.from_pretrained("MedTok")